shuozhixu/AID_2026/README.md

 ## Calculations

-### CSRO
+### Random and CSRO structures

-The CSRO structure of an alloy can be generated following [a previous project](https://github.com/shuozhixu/CMS-EAM_2025).
+For an alloy, the random structure can be generated using [atomsk](https://atomsk.univ-lille.fr), while the CSRO structure can be generated following [a previous project](https://github.com/shuozhixu/CMS-EAM_2025).
 Here, all CSRO structures are annealed at 300 K.

 ### Basic structural parameters